oroinc/documentation/user/back-office/sales/rfq/manage.rst

   .. image:: /user/img/sales/rfq/rfq_7.png
      :width: 100%
+     :alt: The steps you need to take to create send a quote to a customer

 Once the message is prepared and sent, the quote backoffice status is changed to *Sent to customer*.

 .. image:: /user/img/sales/rfq/rfq_8.png
    :width: 100%
+   :alt: A sample of the quote with the Sent to Customer status and available actions

 From this page, you can cancel |IcTimes| or expire |IcExpireQuote| the quote, delete |IcDelete| the quote, and the backoffice status will change to *Closed*.